 Essay Prompt for Fall 2017 Applicants

-Essays are limited to 3,000 characters (spaces included) and will be submitted in plain text format through the online application.
+The essay response is limited to 3,000 characters, including spaces, and will be submitted in plain text format.
+Anything over the 3,000 characters will not be included with the application.
 The essay prompt is subject to change by semester.

 We recommend having your essay reviewed by friends, family, or non-Business faculty before submission for grammar and spelling.
 Additionally, the Writing Center is a great resource to assist with your ideas, articulation and thoughtfulness in answering the specific essay question.

 It is important to know that prospective applicants cannot seek guidance or feedback on essay submissions from School of Business Faculty or Staff as many are involved in the admissions review process.
 If you are considering applying, you are welcome to come in to speak with our Peer Advisors to help you to reflect on your experiences and think through your major choice.